TrixterFilm/trackteroid/doc/sphinx_source/quickstart.md

 `EntityCollection[<Entity Type>]{<Number of Results>}` or `EmptyCollection[<Entity Type>]`

 An _EntityCollection_ is a container of wrapped ftrack entity objects with the following definitions:
-- It is an ordered container of entity objects.
+- It is an **ordered** container of entity objects.
-- It is immutable, meaning its contents entities can not be added or removed once created.
+- It is **immutable**, meaning its contents entities can not be added or removed once created.
-- It is iterable, allowing for easy iteration over the entities no matter if there is a single or multiple entities in it.
+- It is **iterable**, allowing for easy iteration over the entities no matter if there is a single or multiple entities in it.
-- It only contains unique elements, ensuring there are no duplicate entities.
+- It only contains **unique** elements, ensuring there are no duplicate entities.

 An _EmptyCollection_ is placeholder for an _EntityCollection_ that doesn't contain any entities.
 - It is iterable, allowing for iteration even though it doesn't have any entities.